netboz/bbsvx/README.md

 # BBSvx

-BBSvx is a blockchain-powered BBS (Bulletin Board System) built on Erlang/OTP with distributed consensus and knowledge management capabilities.
+BBSvx is a blockchain-powered Virtual Reality system built on Erlang/OTP with distributed consensus and knowledge management capabilities.

+## Overview

+This project is under development and started as a proof of concept.

+Integrating blockchain into Virtual Reality systems should permit to:

+- Have permanent ontologies
+- Have permanently running agents (agents being ontologies)
+- Keep consistency of ontologies in distributed environments as agents are interacting with them
+- Benefit from blockchain inherent characteristics: Enhanced security, transparency, traceability etc.

+This blockchain is supported by a P2P overlay network formed by nodes following SPRAY protocol.
+This permits to bring up a network where each peer only has a partial view of the whole network, named neighbors.
+Regularly, each node exchanges a part of its neighbors with one of them.

+Nodes are exchanging messages following EPTO protocol.
+This permits to have a consistent ordering of events among the nodes.

+To permit side effects to Prolog queries, a leader is elected among the nodes of an ontology.

 ## Introduction - Quick Start with Docker